Callaway County, Missouri

 Callaway County is a county located in the U.S. state of Missouri.
-As of the 2020 United States Census, the county's population was 44,283.
+As of the 2020 United States census, the county's population was 44,283.
 Its county seat is Fulton.
 With a border formed by the Missouri River, the county was organized November 25, 1820, and named for Captain James Callaway, grandson of Daniel Boone.
 The county has been historically referred to as "The Kingdom of Callaway" after an incident in which some residents confronted Union troops during the U.S. Civil War.

 Callaway County is part of the Jefferson City, Missouri, Metropolitan Statistical Area.

 Vineyards and wineries were first established in the area by German immigrants in the mid-19th century.
 Among the first mentioned in county histories are those around the southeastern Callaway settlement of Heilburn, a community neighboring Portland, on the Missouri River.
 Since the 1960s, there has been a revival of winemaking there and throughout Missouri.

 The Callaway Nuclear Generating Station is located in Callaway County, near Fulton.

 History

 This area was historically occupied by the Osage and other Native American peoples, some of whom migrated from east of the Ohio River Valley.
 Others emerged as cultures in this area, following thousands of years of settlement by indigenous peoples.

+The first settlement in the county was in 1809 at Cote Sans Dessein along the Missouri River.
+Early leaders considered siting the first Missouri state capital in the territory between Wainwright and Tebbetts.
+Callaway County was organized in 1820 and was named after Captain James Callaway, who was killed by Native Americans.
+Elizabeth became the first county seat.
+Many of the villages and towns in the county today represent places where railroad stations existed in early years.

 The early European-American settlement of Callaway County was largely by migrants from the Upper South states of Virginia, Kentucky, and Tennessee, with an influx of German immigrants starting in the 1830s, as was the case with other counties along the Missouri River.
 Some of them brought black slaves and enslavement practices with them, and quickly started cultivating hemp and tobacco, the same crops as were grown in Middle Tennessee and Kentucky.
 Given their culture and traditions, this area became known as Little Dixie.
 By 1860, enslaved people made up at least 25 percent of the county's population, higher than in most parts of the state.